 4. Redirect Your Old Site to Your New Site

-You’ve done the heavy lifting by placing your files in your new domain.
-But what about your old domain?
-If this old domain still points to your old website, visitors and search engines won’t know how to access your new domain, which hurts your SEO.
+The heavy lifting is done: You've placed your files in your new domain.
+But what about your old website domain?
+If it still points to your old site, visitors and search engines won't know how to access your new domain, which hurts your SEO.

 To redirect your old WordPress site to your new site, you can use one of many redirect plugin options to handle the coding for you.
 Alternatively, you can quickly take care of 301 redirects with a bit of light coding.
 Log into the backend of your old WordPress site and add the following code to the top of the .htaccess file, stored in your root directory: